-what treatment is offered?
+Exactly what treatment is offered?
 Is this chemotherapy?

-The cancer treatment we offer is distinctly different from chemotherapy and is free of its typical side effects and frequent damage to the body.
+is distinctly different from chemotherapy and is free of its typical side effects and frequent damage to the body.

-combination of two FDA-approved prescription medicines which in many
+heart of our technique is a new "off-label" combination of two FDA-approved prescription medicines which in many

 cases work together to fight cancer, both directly and by enhancing the activity of the body’s own immune system.

-our patients on exactly how to administer the medicines at home.
-We stay in very close contact to monitor
+at home.
+We stay in very close contact to monitor our patients’ progress and well-being.
+"Off-label"

-in a capacity or application other than their primary marketed use.
-This is very frequently the case in cancer treatment
+means that FDA-approved medicines are being used in a capacity or application other than their primary marketed use, and that

 as physicians search for more effective therapies, and it is often the source of promising new treatments which may then be